-Subsidiaries are all those entities over which the Company has the power to govern the financial and operating policies, so as to obtain benefits from its activities, generally accompanying a shareholding of more than one-half of the voting rights.
+Subsidiaries are all those entities (including special purpose entities) over which the Company has the power to govern the financial and operating policies, so as to obtain benefits from its activities, generally accompanying a shareholding of more than one-half of the voting rights.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Company controls another entity.